Wine Glossary, Important Wine Terms, ABC’s of Wine Talk

 Lush: Lush wines are rich, opulent, glycerin filled and often sexy!

-Malolactic Fermentation: The process where hard, malic acids which are natural in a wine are transformed into softer, lactic acids.
+Malolactic Fermentation: Also seen as malo, this is the process where hard, malic acids which are natural in a wine are transformed into softer, lactic acids.

 Massive: Is a difficult term.
 For some wines like Californian or Rhone, it can be a positive trait.
 For other appellations, this is not positive.